Programmer Accused of Plotting to Sabotage Missile Project

-Lauffenburger worked on the billion-dollar Atlas Missile Space Program.
-The Atlas was developed three decades ago as an intercontinental ballistic missile for the Air Force but has been used as a booster rocket for space shots.
+Lauffenburger had been working on the billion-dollar Atlas Missile Space Program.
+The Atlas was first developed in the 1950s as an intercontinental ballistic missile but has been used as an unmanned launch vehicle.

 ''He created a lot of his work, and in essence he felt he didn't get the honor he deserved,'' Landreth said.